Daan Vekemans

-Daan Vekemans (born 22 February 2000) is a Belgian professional footballer who plays for Lierse Kempenzonen in the Belgian First Division B.
+Daan Vekemans (born 22 February 2000) is a Belgian professional footballer who plays for Houtvenne in the Belgian Division 2.

 Club career

 Vekemans made his debut for OH Leuven on 18 February 2018 in the home match against Beerschot Wilrijk, three days before his 18th birthday.

 On 2 June 2022, Vekemans signed a two-year contract with Lierse.

+Personal life

+His sister Elien Vekemans is a pole vaulter.